alex-leonhardt/zapy/README.md

 ```--authpass``` (the password for that user)

-*Only for HTTP Basic Authentication is currently working!*
+*Only for HTTP Basic Authentication is currently working*

 ## html reports